eriktorbjorn/minizork1-beta-renovated/README.md

   was already code for doing that, but it was in an action routine for a room that had been removed.)

-* Added a message for when the pot of gold appears.
-It seemed cruel not to.

 * The thief didn't fight back.
 Now he does.

 * When the player dies and is resurrected, move him to the forest